erdogduemir/erdogduemir.github.io/sugovern/Developer Documentation.md

 In the constructor, the factory, `dao_name`, `dao_id`, `dao_description`, `yk_token`, `voter_token`, and `imageUrl` variables are set to their corresponding parameter values.
 The `yk_shares_to_be_given` and `voter_shares_to_be_give`n mappings are then initialized with a share value of 1 * 10 ** 18 for the initial YK token holder.

+A brief description of each function:

+- `mint_from_DAO_yk_token`: This internal function allows the DAO contract to mint YK tokens.
+The function takes in a parameter _amount, which specifies the amount of YK tokens to be minted.

+- `mint_from_DAO_voter_token`: This internal function allows the DAO contract to mint voter tokens.
+The function takes in a parameter _amount, which specifies the amount of voter tokens to be minted.

+- `iterate_proposals`: This public function iterates through all proposals and emits proposal information for each proposal.
+It updates the active voter lock if the proposal's status is not pending.
+The function does not take in any parameters.

+- `accept_proposal`: This external function accepts a proposal by changing its status to Status.Accepted.
+The function takes in a parameter _proposalId, which specifies the ID of the proposal to be accepted.

+- `reject_proposal`: This external function rejects a proposal by changing its status to Status.Rejected.
+The function takes in a parameter _proposalId, which specifies the ID of the proposal to be rejected.

+- `pending_proposal`: This external function sets a proposal's status to Status.Pending.
+The function takes in a parameter _proposalId, which specifies the ID of the proposal to be set as pending.

+- `withdraw_voter_tokens`: This external function allows a user to withdraw voter tokens from the DAO.
+The function takes in a parameter _amount, which specifies the amount of voter tokens to be withdrawn.
+The function checks whether the user has enough shares and transfers the specified amount of voter tokens from the DAO to the user.
+It also mints voter tokens for the DAO.

+- `withdraw_yk_tokens`: This external function allows a user to withdraw YK tokens from the DAO.
+The function takes in a parameter _amount, which specifies the amount of YK tokens to be withdrawn.
+The function checks whether the user has enough shares and transfers the specified amount of YK tokens from the DAO to the user.
+It also mints YK tokens for the DAO.

 ### newFactory1.sol

 This file contains the DAOFactory contract.
 This contract creates the Top DAO, which is the DAO that supervises all of it’s sub-DAO’s and mints 1000 tokens to this factory.
 This function also inludes the creation and assignment of the YK tokens to the factory.